rupl/chrisruppel.com/_posts/travel/2015-10-27-pai-waterfall.md

   comment: Post-stitches.
 - src: pai-waterfall-2.jpg
   alt: Two people pointing at EMERGENCY ROOM sign.
   comment: What can you do except laugh it off?
+By the way... the helmets are for our motorbikes, not the tumble down the waterfall... just in case you were wondering.

 summary: Ok the real truth behind our long stay in Pai...
 Lina and I fell down the waterfall.
 We're fine.
 ---